Modular Vs. Manufactured Homes: What’s The Difference?

 AUTHOR:

-CAREY CHESNEYModular and manufactured homes are two types of homes that are generally more affordable than other housing options.
+CAREY CHESNEYModular and manufactured homes are two types of housing that are generally more affordable than traditional site-built homes.
 Understanding the key differences between these property types is essential for anyone interested in learning more about how to buy a house.

-Let's explore the differences between modular and manufactured homes to help you determine whether one of these home types is right for you.
+Explore how modular and manufactured homes are different, so you can determine whether one of these options is the right fit for you.

 What Is A Modular Home Vs. Manufactured Home?

 The primary difference between modular and manufactured homes is that modular homes are held to the same local, state and regional building codes required for on-site homes.
-Manufactured homes are held to a federal code set by the Department of Housing and Urban Development (HUD) and have the ability to move from one location to another.
+Manufactured homes are held to a federal code set by the Department of Housing and Urban Development (HUD) and can be moved from one location to another.

 Modular Home Defined